SmartMonkey-git/robinson-group-python-template/README.md

 ### Continuous Delivery
 You've done it, your package is at a state, where you want other to use it.
 Luckily, this repository features a CD-Pipeline, that will build and upload your packages to Pypi for you.
 To get the CD running you need to first follow these [instructions](https://docs.pypi.org/trusted-publishers/adding-a-publisher/).
 The pipeline uses [OIDC](https://openid.net/developers/how-connect-works/) to authenticate on Pypi.
-Make sure your [pyproject.toml](pyproject.toml) is set up correctly.
+Make sure your [pyproject.toml](pyproject.toml) is set up correctly, which means take care of 2. of the section **Basic Setup**.

 Then open your repository page on Github.
 To the right you should find **Create new Release**.
 Press it!